pds-data-dictionaries/PDS-Data-Dictionaries.github.io/docs/source/support/tutorials.rst

 6. Create a Pull Request (PR)
 -----------------------------

-Now that we have a branch and some changes committed, how do we get those changes into the ``master`` branch?
+Now that we have a branch and some changes committed, how do we get those changes into the ``main`` branch?
 By creating a pull request.

 a.
 Once you have all the changes you want to commit for this particular issue, we can create a pull request.
 From Github Desktop, select the ``Create Pull Request`` button, which will take you to Github.